protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/index.md

 - Closing the knowledge gap on the environmental impact of industries and companies.
 Adapting and extending existing open source projects for underrepresented countries in the global south.
 - Creating incubators and other support programmes for open source software in environmental sustainability as well as dedicated funds that provide core and maintenance funding.
 - Developing better technical interfaces between platforms, data, models and open source tools across and within sectors to “stop reinventing the wheel”.
-- Standardising environmental data and models using open source across different levels of government.Transforming financial institutions through transparent and scientific decision making for sustainable investments.
+- Standardising environmental data and models using open source across different levels of government.
+- Transforming financial institutions through transparent and scientific decision making for sustainable investments.

 Digital and sustainable transformations must converge as a digital public good if we are to meet agreed environmental targets, and create a safe and just corridor for people and the planet.
 Open Sustainability Principles can help governments, research institutes, NGOs, and companies to rapidly move toward science-based decarbonisation of the economy and the conservation of natural resources and ecosystems and prevent greenwashing through transparent and traceable decision making.